 Hello World in Java on Windows

 This document instructs you on how to set up our Java programming environment for your Windows computer.
 It also provides a step-by-step guide for creating, compiling, and executing a Java program using either DrJava or the Command Prompt.
-All of the software used is freely available on the Web.
+All of the software used is freely available.

 You can defer steps 4–6 until Section 1.5 of the textbook.